Welcome to our best ever California Road Trip itinerary!

 It’s a slightly old-fashioned Spanish town, with pretty courtyards and one of America’s oldest piers, which is packed with tiny stores and restaurants.
 Don’t miss the cinema on Main Street, which is a beautiful old building.

 Our favourite things to do in Santa Barbara revolve around the water.
 It’s a great spot to jet ski, and you can also hire kayaks and paddle boards on the waterfront.
 It’s never too busy here, so it’s a lovely place for kids to learn.
+To the southern end of Santa Barbara is the adjoining town of Carpinteria, where you’ll find great surfing beaches, loads of indie cafes and an amazing campsite with horses and old Airstream caravans.

 In terms of beaches, our favourites are Santa Claus beach (above) and Summerland, which is a great spot for picnics and swimming.
 There are showers and free parking, and you can head into dinner afterwards in Summerland town.